BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/GeneratePythonSkeletonFilter.md

 ### Using An Existing Plugin ###

 If the **Use Existing Plugin** parameter is ON, then this filter will generate new Python skeleton filters in an existing plugin.
-If the existing plugin was not created using the **Generate Python Skeleton** filter, some additional edits may need to be done in a few of the other plugin files.
+If the existing plugin was created manually and NOT created using this filter, some additional edits will need to be done in a few of the other plugin files.

 The following parameters are available when **Use Existing Plugin** is ON: